hmajid2301/portfolio-site/README.md

 ### 📝 Uses Page

 Inspired by the [uses.tech](https://uses.tech/) site.
-Add your own `/uses/` all you need to do it update the file at `src/content/uses.md`.
+Add your own `/uses/` all you need to do it update the file at `src/content/uses.md` to include what you use.

 ## 🏚️ Previous Versions